LanguageBytes/README-Generator/generatedREADME.md

   ## Installation

-  Use the package manager [pip](https://example) to install the application.
+  Use the package manager [pip](https://example) to install example application.

   ## Usage